matthewzhang1998/AHP-Analysis/README.md

 2. Decision 1.xlsx - sample AHP spreadsheet -> please use this as reference when formatting your own input spreadsheets

-Please contact me if you need more documentation!
+3. Decision 1 AHP Output.xlsx - sample spreadsheet containing formatted statistics for Decision 1.xlsx

+I coded this really quickly so documentation is pretty poor.
+If you run into errors or need more documentation, please contact me!
 (Matthew Zhang)